-Tricia Frances is a regular contributor to this event at The Forum.
-She is a multi media artist who specialises in minatures and she is offering an unusual range of free activities and workshops at the Festival.
+Tricia Frances is a regular contributor to the Festival.
+She is a multimedia artist who specialises in miniatures.

 What is it about your making skill that makes you enjoy it so much?

 Being a mixed media artist means no two projects are ever the same.
 I like the discovery of new materials and techniques.
-And I love to create things you cannot see, with the aid of plaster, UV and glow in the dark paints.
+And I love to create things you cannot see, with the aid of plaster, ultraviolet and glow-in-the-dark paints.

 What does it mean to you personally and the way you live your life?

-By the time I left school at sixteen my designer crochet garments were being sold in Biba, then for the next twenty five years I had an historical and theatrical costume and prop company.
-On my way to become an educational psychologist I discovered children and nd taught art and textiles in high schools for the next fifteen years.
+By the time I left school at 16, my designer crochet garments were being sold in Biba, then for the next 25 years I had an historical and theatrical costume and prop company.
+On my way to become an educational psychologist I discovered children and taught art and textiles in high schools for the next 15 years.
 Since retiring from teaching I have worked in my studio at home, where I might work till 4am if I am engrossed in a project.
-So I would say that my whole life has been about creativity in one form or another.
+So, I would say that my whole life has been about creativity in one form or another.

 What has been your greatest making achievement?